Clothing & Footwear

 Condition the leather

-Apply leather conditioner in thin, even coats.
+Apply leather conditioner in thin, even coats with a clean cloth.
 Work it into seams, creases, and flex points where cracking starts.
+Let absorb 15-20 minutes, then buff lightly with a clean cloth or horsehair brush to redistribute and remove excess.

 5. 5